|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Lilacs have many uses in the kitchen and bar.
-It's rather common to use the tiny flowers for homemade jelly, but have you tried a lilac simple syrup?
+It's common to use the tiny flowers for homemade jelly, but have you tried lilac simple syrup?
 It's absolutely delicious, easy to make at home, and a fantastic way to integrate the unique taste of lilacs into drinks.

-- 2 cups granulated sugar
+2 cups sugar

 2 cups water